Updated on Jan 9, 2020 14:51 IST

 Just before the exam, students need not panic.
 They have done a lot of hard work throughout the year.
 This month is all about maintaining good health and proper sleep so that they can concentrate on their studies to the fullest and revision could be done quickly.
 A candidate should not start any new topic but should practice old topics multiple times to make it more and more strong.
 Solve previous year question papers and daily test yourself.

 Wake up, eat, study, sleep and repeat this cycle.
-On the last day, just look at the formulae and diagrams, do not go through the whole syllabus.
-Take a nice sleep of eight hours before the exam.
+On the last day, just look at the formulae and diagrams; do not go through the whole syllabus.
+Get a good eight hours of sleep before the exam.
 Take a light meal, eat fruits and drink ample amounts of water and give your best.

 About the Author: